JakovTomasic/no-headache.nix/README.md

 Compatibility environments can also be built and tested outside of the VM.
 To build the compat env on the host OS (outside of a VM) just run ``nix build -f compat-envs/python-fhs.nix`` and then enter interactive shell with `./result/bin/python-fhs`.

+# Shared directory

+With `virtualisation.sharedDirectories` option you can mount a host machine directory into VM directory, creating a shared directory.

+You can also use shared directories a persistent storage that persists even configuration changes and VM storage deletions.
+This is especially useful when creating VM config or generally when changes and storage deletions are frequent.

+See `Python-FHS` and `python-shared-venv` for a complete example.

 # Storage cleanup